Grade 8 Program

 Some days require "smart casual" dress, yet smart casual is hard to define!

 School holidays and breaks are the same for the 8s as for the 9-12s.
-Please refer to the school documents website for dates: http://files.brentwood.bc.ca/.
+Please refer to this link on the school website for dates: www.brentwood.ca/calendar .
 Note that the Weekly Schedule page on this site will be up-to-date at least a month in advance as well.

-Please let the Transportation Department know if you are interested in having your child take the Duncan or Langford day bus to and from school this year.
+The Transportation Department should have reached out to you to see if you were interested in having your child take the Duncan or Langford day bus to and from school this year.
 This service does have an additional cost.

 dismissal and care policy